 Note: User connects to the target host by providing its actual IP address.
 Fudo PAM moderates the connection with the remote host using user's IP address.
-This option requires deploying Fudo PAM in the bridge mode.
+This option requires deploying

-- Select transparent from the Mode drop-down list. - Select the network interface used for handling connections over this listener. - 8.
-In the TLS certificate field, click to upload (optionally provide encryption passphrase) or to generate TLS certificate. - 9.
+- Select transparent from the Mode drop-down list. - Select the network interface used for handling connections over this listener. - 10.
+In the TLS certificate field, click to upload (optionally provide encryption passphrase) or to generate TLS certificate. - 11.
 Click Save.